fazilsourcecode/fazilsourcecode/README.md

 - ⚡ Fun fact : play in coding for goals

-- 🤔 I’m looking for intership
+- 🤔 I’m looking for internship

 - 💬 Ask me about Tech